yanivbhemo/DevOps101/README.md

 Success!
 The configuration is valid.
 ```

-6. If the config has been validated, we can apply it<br>
+6. If the config has been validated, we can apply it using `terraform apply`<br>
 Terraform will present us what it is about to create and asks us if we agree or not<br>
 ```tf
 C:\Users\benhay\Desktop\DevOps101\01-terraform-aws-instance>terraform apply